Sainte Luce Reserve volunteers help with sea turtle and lemur conservation programming and research.

 The Sainte Luce Reserve Volunteer Experience

-Cost: The full 10-week program costs 1750 USD while shorter stays cost less with prices starting at 550 USD for a 2-week stay.
+Cost: The full 12-week program costs 2950 USD while shorter stays cost less with prices starting at 800 USD for a 2-week stay.
 More information about the cost of volunteerism can be found here!

-Included in cost: Shared accommodation in Fort Dauphin upon arrival and during breaks.
-All project-related land transport in Fort Dauphin and to-and-from research site, all meals from breakfast on day one to lunch on the last day of your project, basic training sufficient to enable you to participate in the project is provided, multi-lingual staff are there to assist during your entire time with the Sainte Luce Reserve, internet and communications equipment at their office in town for all project-related work, and all funds to realize your project.
-Camping equipment included.
+Included in cost: All project-related land transport in Fort Dauphin and to-and-from research site, all meals from breakfast on day one to lunch on the last day of your project, basic training sufficient to enable you to participate in the project is provided, multi-lingual staff are there to assist during your entire time with the Sainte Luce Reserve, internet and communications equipment at their office in town for all project-related work, and all funds to realize your project.
+Various accommodation options are possible from camping in your own tent, to staying in one of our camping bungalows on the edge of the forest.

 Not included in cost: Flights from your departure point to Fort Dauphin, alcoholic drinks or bottled water, restaurant meals, private entertainment, insurance, medical costs, medicines or evacuations, and consumables such as batteries.

-Type of accommodation: Accommodation is in purpose-built local-style bungalows.
-Your are supplied with your own little bungalow on the edge of the forest, equipped with a clean mattress with a freshly laundered cover, and a mosquito net.
-All you need to bring is your own bedding, such a sleeping sheet or a sleeping bag.
-A pillow case with an item of warm clothing such as a fleece stuffed inside makes a great pillow, or, the organization can purchase a pillow from the market for around $5.
+Type of accommodation: Accommodation options vary depending on your choice, from camping to staying in purpose-built local-style bungalows.
+You are supplied with your own little bungalow on the edge of the forest, equipped with a clean mattress with a freshly laundered cover, and a mosquito net.

 Experience with volunteers: The Sainte Luce Reserve has over ten years experience managing volunteers in this part of Madagascar; safety is their number one priority, and they want you to have a really life-changing, satisfying experience that provides real benefits to conservation too.

-Role 1: General Conservation Interns, 2 week to 10 week program.
+General Conservation Interns, 2 week to 12 week program.